 - Retailers will pay an annual fee of $953 for a license.

-- Retailers with multiple locations will need to have a license for each one.
+- Retailers with multiple locations will need to have a license for each location.

-- Anyone who sells tobacco products - including stores, cigar and hookah lounges, and bars - is considered a tobacco retailer and is required to purchase a license to continue selling tobacco.
+- Anyone who sells tobacco or vaping products - including stores, cigar and hookah lounges, and bars - is considered a tobacco retailer and is required to purchase a license to continue selling tobacco or vaping products.
 The license does not apply to retailers operating on tribal lands.

 - The fees from tobacco retail licensing cover the cost of the program: stronger and more frequent enforcement, retailer education and support for local businesses – in addition to making sure businesses comply with the law.